skeeto/ulid-c/README.md

 This is a library for generating and handling [Universally Unique Lexicographically Sortable Identifiers][ulid] (ULIDs).
-On modern hardware it can generate 36 million ULIDs per second.
+On modern hardware running Linux, it can generate 62 million ULIDs per second.
 Supported operating systems: POSIX and Win32.

 This repository also includes a `ulidgen` command line utility for generating, validating, and inspecting ULIDs.